 Dave R. Muñoz (Haiku Dave) is a poet, musician, music historian, photographer, and multimedia artist.
 For 20 years he worked at an elementary school where he wrote a daily haiku for the school-wide community and was known as "Haiku Dave."
 Haiku Journey is his first published book.
 He has also produced several solo piano CDs: Music for Sleepwalking Series, 1995-1997; The Basement Tapes, 1996; and Earth Works, 1999.
 Selections from these pieces can be enjoyed clicking here on YouTube.
 Dave was born and raised in Southern California and later moved to the San Francisco Bay Area where he studied philosophy at San Francisco State University and earned a Masters degree in Asian Philosophy from the California Institute of Integral Studies.
 Following brain surgery and multiple strokes, Dave retired from work and moved to Washington State where he now lives with his wife, Cristina.
-His doggy, Wiggly, oversees all aspects of his creative work.
+His doggy, Wiggly, who oversees all aspects of his creative work.

 You can also visit Oshri's website, read the first two chapters, and purchase his book directly from him: